 BIJUVA is contraindicated in women with any of the following conditions: undiagnosed abnormal genital bleeding; breast cancer or a history of breast cancer; estrogen-dependent neoplasia; active DVT, PE, or history of these conditions; active arterial thromboembolic disease (for example, stroke, MI), or a history of these conditions; known anaphylactic reaction, angioedema, or hypersensitivity to BIJUVA; hepatic impairment or disease; protein C, protein S, or antithrombin deficiency, or other known thrombophilic disorders.

 Warning and Precautions

 The WHI substudy of daily estrogen plus progestin after a mean follow-up of 5.6 years reported an increased risk of invasive breast cancer.
-Observational studies have also reported an increased risk of breast cancer for estrogen plus progestin therapy after several years of use.
+Observational studies have also reported an increased risk of breast cancer with estrogen plus progestin therapy after several years of use.
 The risk increased with duration of use and appeared to return to baseline over about 5 years after stopping treatment (only the observational studies have substantial data on risk after stopping).
-The use of estrogen plus progestin therapy has been reported to result in an increase in abnormal mammograms requiring further evaluation.
+The use of estrogen-alone and estrogen plus progestin therapy has been reported to result in an increase in abnormal mammograms requiring further evaluation.